When you’re sad, just dance. Well! Everyone can shake and twirl a little with the flow of rhythm, but to take up dancing for a living is no cakewalk.

-When I perform it’s not just how well I present myself and deliver my routine, it’s a calculated management of stage, light, music and a lot more other things in those five minutes, in short I manage the whole universe before, after and during a performance.
+When I perform it’s not just how well I present myself and deliver my routine, it’s calculated management of stage, light, music, and a lot more other things in those five minutes, in short, I manage the whole universe before, after and during a performance.

-For a dancer it all begins from a young age, very young age, three or four years of age so to speak.
-That age they say is perfect to start moulding your muscles and bones towards flexibility.
-Imagine those nerve wrecking squats which you dread to go through in your gym and pray you didn’t have to do it, we start doing it since the age of four years.
+For a dancer it all begins from a young age, a very young age, three or four years of age so to speak.
+That age they say is perfect to start molding your muscles and bones towards flexibility.
+Imagine those nerve-wracking squats which you dread to go through in your gym and pray you didn’t have to do it, we start doing it since the age of four years.
 Sounds hard, doesn’t it?
-We have to go through the pressure of maintaining posture, pointing our toes etc. all the time.
-Dance forms such as Indian classical and tap dance leave you with sore muscles and aching limbs.
+We have to go through the pressure of maintaining posture, pointing our toes, etc. all the time.
+Dance forms such as Indian classical dance and tap dance leave you with sore muscles and aching limbs.
 And we all manage to stick through it all because of our unshakable love and passion for the art form.

 There is no doubt in the fact that everyone trains hard enough to polish their skills, so what’s different about us?
-Allow me to enlighten you, when others are training themselves just in their own fields, we dancers are being trained to be an all rounder.
-We have to learn about different types dance forms, obviously, which by the way are not fewer in number.
-Along with that I learn about ‘music’- vocal as well as instrumental, well for obvious reasons.
-And what makes audience connect with a performance is the emotion delivered by the performer through their movements, gestures and facial expression, hence we are wordless storytellers, we enact stories and take you to another world without dialogues.
+Allow me to enlighten you when others are training themselves just in their own fields, we dancers are being trained to be an all-rounder.
+We have to learn about different types of dance forms, obviously, which by the way are not fewer in number.
+Along with that, I learn about ‘music’- vocal as well as instrumental, well for obvious reasons.
+And what makes the audience connect with the performance is the emotion delivered by the performer through their movements, gestures, and facial expression, hence we are wordless storytellers, we enact stories and take you to another world without dialogues.

 Most importantly a dancer’s job is still a job, but are we paid well?
 No. Do we at least earn respect?
-No. A dancer who is also a musician, gymnast, actor and what not.
+No. A dancer who is also a musician, gymnast, actor, and whatnot.
 They still are looked down upon.
 The fortune is far out of question dancers sometimes don’t have a normal life.
 Many dance forms are slowly losing their existence to the deep sea of anonymity.
 Why?
-It is because of lack of audience.
-Audience is not just a boost to morale also a source of income.
+It is because of a lack of audience.
+The audience is not just a boost to morale also a source of income.
 Once a ‘Yakshgana’ performer said where he is a king of fortune on stage he cannot even afford a cup of tea for two rupees off stage.
-My mentor would often say a dancer has to pay their musicians, makeup artists, for costume, stage etc. which leaves them with not much in their hands.
+My mentor would often say a dancer has to pay their musicians, makeup artists, for costume, stage, etc. which leaves them with not much in their hands.